noir-lang/noir/docs/docs/explainers/explainer-oracle.md

 ## How to use Oracles

-Currently, Nargo will resolve oracles by making JSON RPC calls, which means an RPC node needs to be running.
-NoirJS, on the other hand, can provide whatever call handler as long as it matches the expected types.
+On CLI, Nargo resolves oracles by making JSON RPC calls, which means it would require an RPC node to be running.

+In JavaScript, NoirJS accepts and resolves arbitrary call handlers (that is, not limited to JSON) as long as they matches the expected types the developer defines.
+Refer to [Foreign Call Handler](../reference/NoirJS/noir_js/type-aliases/ForeignCallHandler.md) to learn more about NoirJS's call handling.

 If you want to build using oracles, follow through to the [oracle guide](../how_to/how-to-oracles.md) for a simple example on how to do that.